Floorp-Projects/Floorp/layout/tools/reftest/README.txt

       skip  This test should not be run.
 This is useful when a test fails in a catastrophic way, such as crashing or hanging the browser.
-Using 'skip' is prefered to simply commenting out the test because we want to report the test failure at the end of the test run.
+Using 'skip' is preferred to simply commenting out the test because we want to report the test failure at the end of the test run.

       skip-if(condition) If the condition is met, the test is not run.
 This is